-The aim of this study is to compare the incidence and pattern of new dementia in PD patients, emphasising the amnestic andnon-amnesticc subtypes as compared with dementia with Lewy bodies (DLB).
-This research aims to inform clinical practices and contribute to the development of targeted management approaches for neurodegenerative disorders by elucidating relationships of clinical variables with dementia patterns in PD.
+The aim of this study is to compare the incidence and pattern of new dementia in PD patients, emphasising the amnestic and non-amnesticc subtypes as compared with dementia with Lewy bodies (DLB).
+This research aims to inform clinical practices and contribute to the development of approaches for targeted management neurodegenerative disorders by elucidating relationships of clinical variables with dementia patterns in PD.